 So how sustainable is the fabric made from the abaca plant?
 We examine the origins of abaca fabrics and their production techniques.

 Abaca fabric is an organic fabric popular in the Philippines and East Asian countries.
-It is from the abaca plant fiber; the abaca plant is a species of banana plant.
+It is from the abaca plant fiber; the abaca plant is a species of the banana plant.
 It is a sturdy fiber that holds its structure consistently.
 In addition, abaca fabric is a versatile fabric that is easily shapeable into any form of clothing.
 It is an eco-friendly fabric that decomposes efficiently.

 You can also use abaca fabric to make packaging materials for agricultural produce.
 Manufacturers also use it to make bags, sustainable luggage, and decorative items like rugs, carpets, canvas, and curtains.
 Sometimes, manufacturers combine abaca fabric with other materials to produce new types of abaca fabric.

-There is a layer of pulp covering the fibers that weavers scrape off before separating the fibers.
+There is a layer of pulp covering the fibers that weavers scrape off strips of the stalks before separating the fibers.
 After separating the fibers, weavers thoroughly comb the fibers to remove whatever pulp is left.
 Leaving the pulp on the fibers turns the strands into a darker color.
 Later on, weavers separate the threads according to their thickness.
 They separate fine fibers from the coarse ones before it's left to dry indoors.

-There aren't any mechanical processes involved in the production of abaca fabric.
+Similar to the traditional process used to make bamboo fabric, there aren't any mechanical processes involved in the production of abaca fabric.
 After air-drying the fibers, weavers rub them in a similar fashion used to hand wash clothes.
 Hand rubbing the fibers makes it softer and easier to manipulate.
 When it is adequately dried, the ends are tied together with almost invisible knots.

 T'boli longhouse (or big house) is solely for abaca fabric purposes.
 The T'boli longhouse contains a backstrap loom used to weave natural fibers together.
 The longhouse usually maintains a humid and cool temperature because abaca fibers can not withstand high temperatures - weaving these fibers in a hot environment will cause breakages.